Configure player

 Transcript

-It's a huge range of expectations, and it drives a large number of different kinds of media that people have to work from.
-If you're dealing with film, you're obviously not working with film directly in the computer, but taking it into some type of offline format.
-But many of, for news gathering and for other things, they're dealing with DV25, your standard camcorders, if you will, all the way up to your news production, high definition, uncompressed standard definition for TV, uncompressed high definition, as well as other types of media like audio and stills.
+And it drives a large number of different kinds of media that people have to work from.
+If you're dealing with film, you probably are obviously not working with film directly in the computer, but taking it into some type of offline format.
+But many of, you know, for news gathering and for other things, you're dealing with DV-25, your standard camcorders, if you will, all the way up to your news production, high definition, uncompressed standard definition for TV, uncompressed high definition, as well as other types of media like audio and stills.
 One thing that's really interesting to consider as you're looking at the performance issues around dealing with this media is the kind of data rates that you're dealing with for this kind of stuff.

 All of the video, of course, I think it's worth mentioning, kind of in contrast, that there's also a lot of streams of audio to be dealt with.
 But it's really interesting as you look at the upwards of 100 megabytes per second for uncompressed HD, you're only talking 192 kilobytes per second for audio.
 But usually people are dealing with many, many streams of audio at a time.
 But there's a very large range of expected data rates for the kind of media that you're dealing with.